Duke vs. Arizona College Basketball Predictions & Picks - November 10

 Duke Performance Insights

+- Last season Duke was ranked 70th in college basketball in assists with 14.6 per game.

-- With 14.6 assists per game last season, Duke was 70th in college basketball.
+- The Blue Devils made 6.8 3-pointers per game and shot 33.5% from beyond the arc last season, ranking 237th and 215th, respectively, in college basketball.

 Arizona Performance Insights

-- Arizona surrendered 71.1 points per game last season (211th-ranked in college basketball), but it really thrived on offense, putting up 81.9 points per contest (fifth-best).
+- Arizona owned a top-25 offense last year, ranking fifth-best in college basketball with 81.9 points per game.
+At the other end, it ranked 211th with 71.1 points allowed per contest.

-- The Wildcats ranked 12th-best in the country by pulling down 36.1 boards per game.
-In terms of rebounds allowed, they ranked 135th in college basketball (30.5 allowed per contest).
+- The Wildcats were top-25 last year in rebounding, ranking 12th-best in college basketball with 36.1 rebounds per game.
+Meanwhile, they ranked 135th with 30.5 rebounds allowed per contest.

-- Arizona was one of the best teams in college basketball when it comes to assists, as it dished out 18.9 per game (second-best in college basketball).
+- Arizona was one of the top teams in college basketball when it comes to assists, as it dished out 18.9 per game (second-best in college basketball).

+- With 13.1 turnovers per game, the Wildcats were 294th in the nation.
+They forced 11.7 turnovers per contest, which ranked 195th in college basketball.

-- With a 37.8% three-point percentage last season, the Wildcats ranked 20th-best in the country.
+- With a 37.8% three-point percentage last year, the Wildcats were 20th-best in college basketball.
 They ranked 66th in college basketball by draining 8.4 treys per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.